Paleo Red Velvet Cake

 Unlike the original, this version happens to be gluten, grain, dairy, soy, and refined-sugar-free.
-A trio of flours, including almond, coconut, and tapioca, results in a cake that is airier than many nut-flour-based baked goods.
+A trio of flours, including almond, coconut, and tapioca, results in a cake that is airier than most nut-flour-based baked goods.
 It even has a little bit of spring to it– in other words, it bounces back when you press the top.

-For sweeteners, bakers can choose between maple, coconut, or monk fruit sugar (take your pick), depending on your current needs.
-While maple is my top pick for the best flavor, coconut sugar is easier to find.
+For sweetener, bakers can choose between maple, coconut, or monk fruit sugar (take your pick), depending on your current needs.
+While maple sugar is my top pick for the best flavor, coconut sugar is easier to find.
 The monk fruit option, coming in at zero calories, knocks this cake into the low-carb category.
 I’ll compare these three options in more detail below.

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Purchasing a product using one of these links will support my work at no additional cost to you.
 Please know that I only recommend products I use, believe to be helpful to my readers, and wholeheartedly stand by.

 This is not a quick and easy recipe, but it is a solid and well-tested one that’s worth the time and effort!

 This recipe revamp was a request from one of my Thrivers’ Club Members.
 Linda P. sent me a pic of the original recipe for a traditional Red Velvet Cake with Ermine frosting, which has been in her family for years.

 Her wish: A grain-free, soy-free, dairy-free, sugar-free equivalent that she could enjoy with her dietary restrictions.